Already have a Username/Password for Forest Systems?

 Papers reporting field research.
 Field research should indicate replications in sites and years in connexion to the addressed aims of the experiment(s).
-In many cases, several years may be required to account for all variations in factors that affect plant growth and development, in particular for those researches dealing with production and yield.
-Since the lack of this requirement can be cause of manuscript rejection during the preliminary inspection, if this recommendation is not fulfilled, arguments supporting the validity of the results must be stated and included in the manuscript accompanying letter addressed to the Editorial Office.
+In many cases, several years (a minimum of three in general) may be required to account for all variations in factors that affect plant growth and development, in particular for those researches dealing with production and yield.
+Since the lack of this requirement can be cause of manuscript rejection during the preliminary inspection, if this recommendation is not fulfilled, arguments supporting the validity of the results must be stated and included in the letter addressed to the Editorial Office.

-Research articles should not be longer than 28 pages (or 8,500 words), including tables and figures.
+Research articles should not be longer than 28 pages (or 8,500 words), including front page, references, tables and figures, and excluding the supplementary material.
 Research articles should include a front page, an abstract, up to seven keywords and the abbreviations used.
 The main text should include the following sections (see suggested layout below): introduction; material and methods; results; discussion; acknowledgments; references; tables and figures; and annexes (supplementary material), if any.